-- A plan for regularly scheduled (at least quarterly) multidisciplinary task force meetings.
-Meetings schedule must be included on the Time-Task Plan submitted as separate attachment 7. - Description of the physical and organizational location of key law enforcement staff on the task force.
-Applicants must identify the type of unit where the task force will be located, intelligence, vice, organized crime, or a special unit dedicated to human trafficking.
-If the task force partners are co-located within one physical space, describe this arrangement.
-Explain how the location of the task force will facilitate proactive investigations of sex and labor trafficking crimes. - Note: Law enforcement applicants must submit a separate attachment outlining plans to conduct proactive (including long-term) investigations of sex and labor trafficking within the geographic area.
+Note: Law enforcement applicants must submit a separate attachment outlining plans to conduct proactive (including long-term) investigations of sex and labor trafficking within the geographic area.
 This separate attachment should also include detail about how efforts of local, state, and federal law enforcement and state and federal prosecutors will be coordinated.
 If the proposed geographic region includes tribal lands, applicants should include information about how efforts will be coordinated with tribal law enforcement, including BIA direct service law enforcement, BIA contract law enforcement, tribal law enforcement, or other applicable law enforcement agency with jurisdiction within tribal land.
-See page 22 for more on what separate law enforcement attachment 4 must include. - Plans for developing protocols and procedures that outline roles and responsibilities of the task force members and guide the collaborative work of the task force.
+See page 23 on what this separate law enforcement attachment 3 must include.

+• Plans for the development of protocols and procedures that outline roles and responsibilities of the task force members and guides the collaborative work of the task force.
 All applicants must identify the type of protocols that will be developed within the 3-year project period.

-Purpose Area 2 applicants must also note the protocols that have been developed in the past that will be updated within the 3year period.
-All applicants must indicate the organizations that will hold primary responsibility for developing or updating each protocol. - Plans to ensure that intensive case management and a comprehensive array of services (as outlined in Appendix B) will be provided for all victims identified through this initiative (victims of sex and labor trafficking, of all sexes, ages, and immigration statuses), without prioritizing one type of victim over another. - Note: In addition to the brief description provided within the joint Program Narrative, victim service applicants must submit a separate, more detailed attachment that responds to all elements of the comprehensive service model outlined in Appendix B. See page 22 for information about what this separate victim service attachment 3 must include. - A description of whether or not the applicant agencies have any open awards of federal grant funds; related state or private grants; contracts; or community initiatives related to investigating, prosecuting, or providing services for victims of human trafficking that will be leveraged to support task force goals and objectives.
-For example, applicants must identify if there are any Innocence Lost Task Forces, Internet Crimes Against Children Task Forces, Rescue and Restore Coalitions, HHS-funded Trafficking Victim Assistance Program providers or Rescue and Restore Regional Program grants operating within the jurisdiction, and describe how these projects will coordinate with one another.
+Purpose Area 2 applicants must also note the protocols that have been developed in the past that will be reviewed and updated within the 3-year period.
+All applicants must indicate the organizations who will hold primary responsibility for development or update of each protocol.

+Plans to ensure that intensive case management and a comprehensive array of services (as outlined in Appendix B: OVC Comprehensive Victim Service Model) will be provided for all victims identified through this initiative (victims of sex and labor trafficking of all sexes, ages, and immigration statuses), without prioritizing one type of victim over another.
+Note: In addition to this brief description provided within the joint Program Narrative, victim service applicants must submit a separate, more detailed attachment that responds to all elements of the comprehensive service model outlined in Appendix B. See page 24 for information about what this separate victim service attachment 4 must include.

+A description of whether or not the applicant agencies have any open awards of federal grant funds, related state or private grants, contracts or community initiatives related to investigating, prosecuting, or providing services for victims of human trafficking that will be leveraged to support task force goals and objectives.
+For example, applicants must identify if there are any Innocence Lost Task Forces, Internet Crimes Against Children Task Forces, Rescue and Restore Coalitions, HHS-funded trafficking Victim Assistance Program providers or Rescue and Restore Regional Program grants operating within the jurisdiction and describe how these projects will coordinate with one another.

-If there is currently an OVC-funded trafficking victim services grantee within the proposed geographic area the task force, applicants must (1) document how the new proposal either targets a different population of trafficking victims than those served by the currently funded provider, supports different services than those already funded, or provides strong justification why additional funding is needed to fill existing gaps in services; and (2) describe how these services will be coordinated within the geographic area.
-The matrix of currently funded OVC and BJA grantees is available online at http://ovc.ncjrs.gov/humantrafficking/traffickingmatrix.html.
+If there is currently an OVC-funded trafficking victim service grantee within the proposed geographic area proposed by the task force, applicants must document (1) how the new proposal either targets a different population of trafficking victims than those served by the currently funded provider, supports different services than those already funded, or provides strong justification why additional funding is needed to fill existing gaps in services; and (2) describe how these services will be coordinated within the geographic area.
+The matrix of currently funded OVC and BJA grantees is available online at http://ovc.ncjrs.gov/humantrafficking/trafficking/traffickingmatrix.html.

 c.
-Capabilities and Competencies
+Capabilities and Competencies:

-All applicants must document their experience and capabilities to implement the project, and the competencies of the staff assigned to the project.
+All applicants must document their experience and capabilities to implement the project and the competencies of the staff assigned to the project.
 This section should include: